Land registration (Scots law): Notification requirements

 The onus lies with the applicant to satisfy the Keeper that (1) the correct person has been identified (or that all reasonable steps have been taken to identify the correct person), and (2) that the notification has in fact been carried out and that it is sufficient in its terms.
-The applicant must then send a special notice - a Form of Notification, available online from the Registers of Scotland's website- to that person's last known address, by recorded delivery such that postage can be demonstrated to the Keeper.
+The applicant must then send a special notice – a Form of Notification, available online from the Registers of Scotland's website – to that person's last known address, by recorded delivery, such that its posting can be demonstrated to the Keeper.